Estimated Reading Time: 10 Minutes

 - ACTION: Add to my “Ongoing Project List” to decide how to prioritize and ultimately schedule as multiple work sessions in my daily schedules

 - An idea that needs discussion with a team member

 - Ex.
 A new idea to consider integrating into our new member on-boarding

 - ACTION: Add to my “Meetings List” for discussion in my next meeting with our Membership Director

 - For more insight into how to organize your action steps into various lists, check out this article HERE.

 Here are some other thoughts on HOW to Read:

 - I use an app called Captio to take notes as I’m listening to audio books.
 When I have an idea for an action step, I pause the audio book, jot down the note, and Captio automatically sends it to me as an email.
-Whenever I next process to inbox zero, I will either execute immediately or transfer the note to the appropriate list for future action.
-Captio is particularly useful on long car rides, as I use the voice dictation feature capture ideas without having to pullover and type.
+Whenever I next process to inbox zero, I will either execute immediately OR transfer the note to the appropriate list for future action.
+Captio is particularly useful in the car, as I use the voice dictation feature to capture ideas without having to pull over and type.